-The region of interest trigger mode has been evaluated with a supply voltage of 2 V. The possibility of selecting an arbitrary pixel arrangement is showcased by only enabling the fast Hit-OR for pixels assembling a DESY logo and reading out a triggered telescope reference pixel sensor; compare figure 9a.
+Fig. 10.
+The fast Hit-OR of TELEPIX2.

+assembling a DESY logo and reading out a triggered telescope reference pixel sensor; compare Fig. 10(a).
 Furthermore, the time resolution of the fast Hit-OR is gauged by comparing it with a scintillator signal coupled to a PMT and read out via an oscilloscope.
-The result is depicted in figure 9b exemplarily for a quasi noise-free threshold of 16.
+The result is depicted in Fig. 10(b) as an example for a quasi noise-free threshold of 16.
 A Gaussian fit to the distributions' core yields a σ of 2.28(1) ns, sufficient for precise triggering at test beams.
 The absolute delay of the trigger compared to the scintillator is 15.32(1) ns, which is an acceptable latency for test beam operation.